Pursuit (video game)

 Pursuit is a 1975 combat flight simulator video game developed and published by Kee Games for arcades.
 The player controls a World War I flying ace who tries to shoot down enemy planes.
 Gameplay is from a first person perspective.
-Pursuit marks the first time Atari, Inc. publicly acknowledged its relationship with Kee.

 Gameplay

 The player uses a flight stick to steer the plane up, down, right, and left to get the enemy in his or her sights.
 The top-mounted fire button is then used to shoot the enemy plane and gain points.

 Release

 The game is housed in a custom wide cabinet modeled to look like a World War I biplane cockpit.
 It includes a similarly modeled flight stick with top-mounted fire button.
 The game's PCB is composed of discrete technology and includes Atari/Kee's Durastress technology.
 One overlay provides the onscreen crosshair.